jupyterhub/jupyterhub/docs/source/troubleshooting.md

 ### Why am I getting a Spawn failed error message?

-After successfully logging in to JupyterHub with a compatible authenticators, I get a 'Spawn failed' error message in the browser.
+After successfully logging in to JupyterHub with a compatible authenticator, I get a 'Spawn failed' error message in the browser.
 The JupyterHub logs have `jupyterhub KeyError: "getpwnam(): name not found: <my_user_name>`.

 This issue occurs when the authenticator requires a local system user to exist.
 In these cases, you need to use a spawner that does not require an existing system user account, such as `DockerSpawner` or `KubeSpawner`.